marianakemmerich/markdown/Tutorial.md

 <!--- list -->
 regular list:

-- item 1 using hyphen sign
+- item 1 using a hyphen sign
 * item 2 using an asterisk
 + item 3 using a plus sign